mlrun/mlrun/docs/projects/create-load-import-project.md

 ```

 When projects are saved a `project.yaml` file with project definitions is written to the `context` dir.
-Alternatively you
+Alternatively, you
 can manually create the `project.yaml` file and load it using `load_project()` or the `from_template` parameter.
 The generated `project.yaml` for the above project looks like: